mbcarbonetto/qiime2-session/Hands-on-V3.md

 <details><summary><b>Answer</b></summary>

 We are using the --p-trunc-len parameter and decided to trim sequences at 243 bp because we can see in the *Interactive Quality Plot* that this is the position where Phred score falls below Q20.
 We could have choosen to trim reads based on -p-trunc-q 20.
-HOwever, this would have delivered a dataset with reads with length variation and DADA2 does not handle this correctly, so a trimming using the --p-trunc-len parameter is prefered.
+However, this would have delivered a dataset with reads with length variation and DADA2 does not handle this correctly, so a trimming using the --p-trunc-len parameter is prefered.

  </details>

-:question: - Are we remmoving chimeras?
+:question: - Are we removing chimeras?
 If so, which method are we using?

 <details><summary><b>Answer</b></summary>